l-lawliett/laravelmovietest/README.md

 Please ensure Php7.1 is install this is Laravel 5.5 and only supports Php7 and above

-Run Composer Install on the directory if the above is install

 To start the Project you need to first add the database variables first